RWS/studio-api-docs/apiconcepts/translationmemory/creating_the_translation_provider.md

 Creating the Translation Provider
 ======
-This section explains how to create a class that implements the ITranslationProvider interface, which forms the main part of a custom translation provider plug-in implementation.
+This section explains how to create a class that implements the `ITranslationProvider` interface, which forms the main part of a custom translation provider plug-in implementation.

 Overview
 -----
 The translation provider component represents a translation engine that provides functionality to translate segments.
-A translation provider is a class that implements ITranslationProvider.
+A translation provider is a class that implements `ITranslationProvider`.
 This functionality of this class can be categorized as follows:

 * **Translation method**: The TranslationMethod property specifies which translation engine is used for generating translation results.
-Some search options in Trados Studio 2017 can determine whether a translation provider is called or not.
-This means that if a TM result already exists Trados Studio 2017 may no longer looks up for suggestions in the MT provider.
+Some search options in Trados Studio can determine whether a translation provider is called or not.
+This means that if a TM result already exists Trados Studio may no longer looks up for suggestions in the MT provider.
 * **Supported features**: The translation provider class also has to indicate which functionality it supports.
 There are a number of "Supports..." properties, which indicate which features the translation provider supports.
-Again, these values are used by Trados Studio 2017 to determine in which scenarios to use the translation provider and how to use it.
-See Supported Features.
+Again, these values are used by Trados Studio to determine in which scenarios to use the translation provider and how to use it.
+See [Supported Features](translationmemory/creating_the_translation_provider.md).
-* **Language directions**: The translation provider can indicate which language directions it supports, and allows retrieving a language direction (ITranslationProviderLanguageDirection) using the GetLanguageDirection method.
-See Language Directions.
+* **Language directions**: The translation provider can indicate which language directions it supports, and allows retrieving a language direction (`ITranslationProviderLanguageDirection`) using the GetLanguageDirection method.
+See [Language Directions](translationmemory/creating_the_translation_provider.md).
-* **Serializing and loading state**: When a translation provider is added to an Trados Studio 2017 project, two pieces of information are serialized: the URI (Uri) and additional state information.
-See Serializing and Loading State.
+* **Serializing and loading state**: When a translation provider is added to an Trados Studio project, two pieces of information are serialized: the URI (Uri) and additional state information.
+See [Serializing and Loading State](translationmemory/creating_the_translation_provider.md).
 A translation provider can support one or more language directions, i.e. source-to-target language combinations.
-The functionality for a specific language direction is provided by a class that implements ITranslationProviderLanguageDirection.
+The functionality for a specific language direction is provided by a class that implements `ITranslationProviderLanguageDirection`.

 <img style="display:block; " src="images/TranslationProvider.png"/>